-Let's Talk about Forced Labor Speaker Recap: Matt Friedman
+Matt Friedman: Speaker Recap for Let's Talk about Forced Labor

 Share this via:

-On October 12, I sat down for a wonderful talk on Zoom with Matthew Friedman.
+Matthew Friedman was one of our guest speakers for Let's Talk about Forced Labor.
 Friedman is an accomplished author and chief executive officer of the Mekong Club, an organization that ensures businesses and individuals work to create a slave-free world.

 While many of us may think of human trafficking and modern slavery as different, the reality is that they are essentially one in the same.
 Friedman explained some of the ways people find themselves unwittingly trapped into modern slavery, including forms of debt foisted upon the individual, withheld wages and retention of identification.
 Additionally, the more drastic aspects such as threats to oneself or family, physical violence and/or restricted movement also tend to be the more commonly-depicted elements of slavery.